Blog

 It makes no sense to lock the front door while leaving the back wide open.
 Similarly, securing an enterprise with state-of-the-art, AI-driven technology and failing to guard the company’s online presence only blocks some threats while inviting others.
 Both can incur costs any company would be unwilling to bear.

 Achieving balance between the two sides means finding the resources that will do the job best, on both sides.
-This could mean an in-house XDR solution for combatting internal threats.
-This could mean an outsourced SOC.
-This could mean a range of disparate, ad-hoc external security solutions (the current status quo), or this could mean a managed external security provider.
+This could mean an in-house XDR solution for combating internal threats.
+Or, it could mean an outsourced SOC.
+Alternatively, a range of disparate, ad-hoc external security solutions (the current status quo), or this could mean a managed external security provider.

 As we stated in a previous blog, external cybersecurity is not “a replacement for firewalls, endpoint detection and response solutions (EDR), cloud access security brokers (CASB), etc.” Instead, the value add it can bring to the table is knowing when your records have been breached (and are being sold) on the Dark Web, and whether underground attack planning is taking place against your enterprise.
 You don’t have to be high-profile to be the subject of attack: external bad actors often target utilities, celebrities, or anyone they think can influence others to give away information or spend money in a ruse.